namel3ss-Ai/namel3ss/docs/python-tools.md

 ## Built-in tool packs

 You can use built-in tool packs without writing Python.
-Bind an English tool name to a pack entry:
+Declare the tool in English; built-in packs are pre-bound.

 ```ai
 tool "slugify text":